ietf-wg-aipref/wg-materials/interim-25-04/minutes.md

 Mark: as we talked, identified the issues about attachment.
 Time: which version of the robots.txt should I use at different times, what attachment mechanisms do you look at to determine applicable preferences (where is it mentioned), containers - encapsulated media, robots.txt, we don't alter it unless we have to

-Leo: are we taking position on embeded preferences
+Leo: are we taking position on embedded preferences

 Mark: for specific formats, the venue that have it should look at it, we yet have to come up with a proposal to show the relevant venue